Declan Kidney

 Declan Kidney (born 20 October 1959) is an Irish rugby union coach.
 He was the head coach of the Ireland national rugby union team from 2008 to 2013, where he won the 2009 Six Nations with a Grand Slam, winning the 2009 IRB Coach of the Year award.
 He was also the head coach at Munster, leading them to four Heineken Cup finals, winning twice in 2006 and 2008.
-He is currently Director of Rugby at London Irish.
+He was recently Director of Rugby at London Irish.

 Early life

 Kidney was born in Bishopstown, County Cork.
 He played rugby for UCC and later for Dolphin RFC.
 He studied to become an accounting and mathematics teacher, in which position he was appointed at Presentation Brothers College, Cork, and later became the career guidance officer.

 He took on the role of rugby coach at the school, where he had initial success as coach of the junior and later senior side.

 Coaching career

 Youth and professional

 Following his coaching of the Irish Schools team, Kidney coached the Ireland under 19s team which won the FIRA World Cup in 1998.

 After the 1998 Tournament he joined Munster.
 His initial stint at Munster ended in 2002, when he left to become Ireland's assistant coach.
 He was replaced at Munster by Alan Gaffney.

 In the summer of 2004, he became coach at Newport Gwent Dragons.
 However, in August 2004, after only 3 months in the job, he left to join Leinster.

 He rejoined Munster in 2005, winning the Heineken Cup in his first season back, after losing in both 2000 and 2002 in the final.
 After this win, Kidney was awarded the 2006 Philips Sports Manager of the Year award, and on 24 May 2008, his Munster squad won the Heineken Cup once again.